 - Masters in Environmental Sciences in Canada

 2. Choose the right Canadian university

-Here are some top Canadian universities you should consider for your study abroad adventure:
+Top Canadian universities you should consider for your study abroad adventure include:

 - University of British Columbia